-Chairman

-B.Sc., M.B.A., F.A.I.C.D., F.A.I.M., A.F.C.H.S.M.
+Chairman B.Sc., M.B.A., F.A.I.C.D., F.C.H.S.M, F.A.I.M.
 Non-executive, independent Director, appointed October 2014 (Chairman from 19 November 2015)

 Prof. Compton has extensive senior executive experience in healthcare services.
-He is currently Adjunct Professor in Management (Healthcare Leadership) at Macquarie University (Macquarie Graduate School of Management), non-executive Director of Macquarie University Hospital and Macquarie University Clinical Associates Ltd, Chairman and Chancellor of St John Ambulance Australia (having served as a volunteer for over 40 years) and Chief Executive Officer of St Luke's Care.
-His previous experience includes Chief Executive Officer of Immune Systems Therapeutics Limited, National Chief Executive Officer of The Royal Flying Doctor Service of Australia, and Chief Executive Officer and Managing Director of the formerly ASX listed companies SciGen Limited and Alpha Healthcare Limited.
-He has also held a number of non-executive director roles including for formerly ASX-listed Independent Practitioner Network Limited (2004 to 2008), and as Chairman of The Woolcock Institute of Medical Research.
-In recognition of his work in the healthcare sector and his service to the community, he was awarded the Centenary Medal of the Commonwealth of Australia, appointed a Knight in the Order of St John in 2004 and was appointed as a Member of the Order of Australia (AM) in January 2010.
+He is currently Adjunct Professor in Management (Healthcare Leadership) at Macquarie University (Macquarie Graduate School of Management), non-executive Director of Macquarie University Hospital and Macquarie University Clinical Associates Ltd, Chairman and Chancellor of St John Ambulance Australia (having served as a volunteer for over 40 years) and a non-executive Director of St Luke's Care.
+His previous experience includes Chief Executive Officer of St Luke's Care, Immune Systems Therapeutics Limited, the Royal Flying Doctor Service of Australia and Chief Executive Officer and Managing Director of the formerly ASX listed companies SciGen Limited and Alpha Healthcare Limited.
+He has also held a number of non-executive director roles including for formerly ASX-listed Independent Practitioner Network Limited (2004 to 2008), and as Chairman of the Woolcock Institute of Medical Research.
+In recognition of his work in the healthcare sector and his service to the community, he was awarded the Centenary Medal of the Commonwealth of Australia, appointed a Knight in the Order of St John in 2004 and Bailiff Grand Cross in 2017 and was appointed as a Member of the Order of Australia (AM) in January 2010.
 He is a member of the Audit Committee and the Remuneration and Nomination Committee.